Forward Head Posture

 Forward head posture is the loss of the neutral and our natural neck curve.
 This can lead to increased tension, muscle tightness and joint stiffness which affects our musculoskeletal and nervous system.
 It’s vital that your neck position allows your head to sit directly overhead your shoulders.
 Unfortunately, due to the excessive use of phones, computers and tablets and the effects of gravity, poor posture, poor office ergonomics, injury and trauma results in misplacement of the neck vertebrae.
 All of these result in a forward head posture.
 Forward head posture affects the majority of people and can have serious long-term health implications.
 At Physiotherapy Professionals Parramatta, we see a variety of patients with neck issues.

-Common causes of forward head posture
+Common causes of incorrect posture

 Certain types of activities can place you at increased risk of developing this condition, including: